 FCSSC offers the city's biggest & best, co-ed, no-contact, for-fun basketball.
 Loads of fun for rookies, experienced players (who are a little rusty perhaps?!) and anyone who wants a fabulous cardio workout for the week.
 Swish!

-Summer 2017 League Details: PLEASE NOTE: Registration deadline May 22, 2017!
+Fall 2017 League Details: PLEASE NOTE: Registration deadline September 4, 2017!
 Sign up today!
 Payment must be received in full by the deadline to secure a spot in the league/program of your choice!
 FCSSC offers 3 ways to play: 1) Register a Full Team 2) Register as an individual & we will place you on a team with other individuals 3) Register as a Small Group (register as an individual & request to play with friends.
 We will place you & your friends on a team with other individuals or small groups)

 What to Expect